All Episodes

 More importantly, what they elected us to do.

-Any insight as to what's going on with Mark Meadows.
+Any insight as to what's going on with Mark Meadows?

-I keep reading his name all over the place as a potential candidate for chief of staff, which I'm sure you would probably like, because then it's a coup for you, and you'd be probably back in the driver's seat.
+I keep reading his name all over the place as a potential candidate for chief of staff, which I'm sure you would probably like because then it's a coup for you, and you'd be probably back in the driver's seat.

-Well as chairman, you were the chairman, right?
+Well, as chairman, you were the chairman, right?

 But you lost your chairmanship.

-I love I love what you bring it out.
+I love what you bring it up.

 You're the honorary member, you know.

-You're the only people I try Honestly, you I will tell you one person that is impressing me more and more is Lindsey Graham.
+Honestly, I will tell you, one person that is impressing me more and more is Lindsey Graham.

 And he's right.

-It's we have to win it because if not, this never goes away.
+We have to win it because if not, this never goes away.

 And it's interesting to watch the Democrats.

-There's nothing that apparently that the president would offer them that they would take because they so desperately want to just say no to him and not be seen as as making any deals with this president.
+There's nothing that apparently the president would offer them that they would take because they so desperately want to just say no to him and not be seen as making any deals with this president.

 So that means no progress at all for the country if they follow up on that.

-Doesn't matter what the president's for, they're against it.
+It doesn't matter what the president's for, they're against it.

 Now they're for the borderless hemisphere, as their candidate for president said in 2016, they're for abolishing ICE.